 Vice versa, in what way(s) has CliSAP helped you most?

-What is the role of peace and security research in the framework of climate science?
+What is the role of economic sciences in the framework of climate science?

 What do you think is the role of science within society?